LISE++

 ionic charge, energy and intensity.
 Enter the numbers 25 for the charge,

-60 for the energy and 200 for the intensity using the numeric keypad (it's
+60 for the energy and 200 for the intensity using the numeric keypad (it is

 easier) and "Enter".
 Once all of this has been done, the information related